GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 Gluu Server 3.1.2 includes support for a new open source app called Credential Manager.
 Credential Manager is a user facing app that enables people to register and delete ("self-service") U2F credentials, Super Gluu devices, OTP devices, SMS phone numbers, and even change their password (if stored in the local LDAP).
 Offering people the ability to self-service their 2FA credentials will increase user satisfaction and greatly reduce the cost of supporting 2FA.

-For more information on installing and configuring Credential Manager, view the docs.
+For more information on installing and configuring Credential Manager, visit the docs.

 ## Social Login